aiekick/MagicaVoxel_File_Writer/README.md

 ## Main.cpp

-the main cpp class let you create this file.
+the main cpp app let you create this file.

 this is the result in [Magicavoxel](https://ephtracy.github.io/)